This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 Since introducing the Maker, Cricut has continued adding new tools for cutting and scoring a variety of materials.
 It uses ALL of the same tools as the Explore 3 PLUS some additional ones.

-- Cutting & Writing tools such as the Rotary Cutter, Fine-Point Blade, and Fine-Point Pen.
+- Cutting & Writing tools such as the Rotary Cutting Blade, Fine-Point Blade, and Fine-Point Pen.

 - Knife Blade